 I’ve ridden thousands of miles around Europe my last big trip was to Hungary Via Slovenia, Slovakia, Austria and Germany but most of the time was spent in France and Belgium a much underrated country.

 I am an advanced riding instructor For Rospa.
 I have been a Gold Grade for about 10 years and I also hold the the Rospa Diploma in Motorcycle Instruction.
 A member of IAM but I don’t participate in any of the local groups activities.

-For the last 20 years I have worked for DSA as a driving examiner most of which was spent testing new motorcyclists finally retiring this year.
+For the last 20 years I have worked for DSA as a driving examiner most of which was spent testing new motorcyclists finally retiring in 2015, when I joined Ridesure.
 I have been fortunate in having a job that paid me for doing something I loved not everyone can say that.
 Now I am able to spend time with new riders hopefully passing on some of the stuff I have learned over the last 50 years and also having fun coz’ that’s what riding a bike is all about".

 Alex - Alex has been with Ridesure since 2008.
 He is a qualified Advanced Police motorcyclist a member of the IAM and both CBT and Direct Access qualifield.

 He regularly tours Europe and is looking forward to many more years of riding the Alps and further afield.